 To protect the base, I just wrapped an old plastic tarp around it and overlapped the tarp in the back securing it with a plastic clamp

-This one is Red Oak by MINWAX we had purchased with another project in mind so I went with it.
+This one is Red Oak we had purchased with another project in mind so I went with it.
 Hmmm, as I write this I’m realizing it still has red in the name.
 Maybe I didn’t stray too far after all.

 It’s recommended you stir the stain before and during use to bring anything that’s rested on the bottom up to the top.
 Never shake as that encourages bubbles.
 A flat paint stick might work better than my little wooden stick but, I have a ton of them so I put them to good use and have stained little craft sticks everywhere.